NethServer/docs/administrator-manual/en/ocs.rst

 ================

-`OCS Inventory NG <http://www.ocsinventory-ng.org/en/>`_ is free software that enables users to inventory IT assets.
-OCS-NG collects information about the hardware and software of networked machines running the OCS client program (*OCS Inventory Agent*).
+`OCS Inventory NG <http://www.ocsinventory-ng.org/en/>`_ is free software that enables users to inventory IT assets. :index:`OCS Inventory NG` collects information about the hardware and software of networked machines running the OCS client program (*OCS Inventory Agent*).
 OCS Inventory NG can visualize the inventory through a web interface and includes the capability of deploying applications on computers according to search criteria.
-Agent-side IpDiscover makes it possible to discover the entirety of networked computers and devices.
+Agent-side *IpDiscover* makes it possible to discover the entirety of networked computers and devices.

 **Key features:**